LGBTQIA+ relationships and dating violence

 - Be worried their partner will “out” them to family and friends if they’re not out already or their partner may threaten to “out” them as a way to gain power and control over them.

-- Be in their first LGBTQ+ relationship and their partner may be isolating them from the rest of the queer community as a form of power and control.
+- Be in their first LGBTQIA+ relationship and their partner may be isolating them from the rest of the queer community as a form of power and control.

 - Be made to feel ashamed about their sexual orientation, gender identity or gender expression by their partner.